bsivanantham/amiro-os/README.txt

 -------------------------

 Each time you modify any part of AMiRo-OS, you need to recompile the whole project for the according AMiRo module.
-Therefore you have to use the makefiles provided in ./devices/<DeviceToRecompile>/ by simply executing 'make' in the according directory.
-If you want to compile all modules at once, you can also use the makefile in the ./devices/ folder.
+Therefore you can use the ./Makefile by simply executing 'make' and follow the instructions.
+Alternatively, you can either use the makefiles provided per module in ./os/modules/<ModuleToCompile>

-After compilation, you always have to flash the generated program to the robot.
-Therefore you need to install the SerialBoot tool provided by the AMiRo-BLT project.
-By default AMiRo-OS assumes AMiRo-BLT to be installed in the same folder and its root directory to be named 'amiro-blt'.
-If this is the case, it will automatically detect the SerialBoot tool.
-Otherwise the tool must be accessible globally under the environment variable 'SERIALBOOT'.
-You can make it so by appending the following line to your ~/.bashrc file:

-  export SERIALBOOT=</absolute/path/to/the/SerialBoot/binary>

-You can test the tool by calling it via the variable:
-  >$ ${SERIALBOOT}
-This should print some information about the tool.

-Similar to the compilation procedure as described above, you can flash either each module separately, or all modules at once by executing 'make flash' from the according directory.
-Note that you must connect the programming cable either to the DiWheelDrive or the PowerManagement module for flashing the operating system.
-All other modules are powered off after reset so that only these two offer a bootloader that is required for flashing.
+or - if you want to compile all modules at once - the makefile in the ./os/modules folder.
+After the build process has finished successfully, you always have to flash the generated program to the robot.
+Therefore you need an appropriate tool, such as stm32flash (if you don't use a bootloader) or SerialBoot (highly recommended; provided by AMiRo-BLT).
+Similarly to the compilation procedure as described above, you can flash either each module separately, or all modules at once by executing 'make flash' from the according directory.

+When using SerialBoot, please note that you must connect the programming cable either to the DiWheelDrive or the PowerManagement module for flashing the operating system.
+All other modules are powered off after reset so that only these two offer a running bootloader, which is required for flashing.

 ================================================================================